Calling Someone & Says Unavailable: Meaning?

-Here’s what it means when you call someone and it says they are unavailable:
+Here’s what it means when you call someone and it says the number is unavailable or the person you are trying to reach is unavailable:

-This message indicates that you dialed an in-service number that the carrier cannot currently connect to.
+When you get this message it indicates that you dialed a number that’s in-service but the carrier cannot currently connect to it.

-It can be because the phone is out of service, off, or blocking your calls.
+Likely this is because the phone has no signal, is turned off, or is blocking your calls.

-So if you want to know all about what it means when you call someone and it says they are unavailable, then this article is for you.
+So if you want to figure out what’s going on when you call someone and it says they are unavailable, then this article is for you.

 Let’s get started!

-What Does It Mean When Your Call Someone and It Says They Are Unavailable?
+What Does It Mean When Your Call and It Says Number is Unavailable?

-This is a unique message that indicates the dialed number is active on the carrier network, but it currently cannot be connected.
+This “number is unavailable” message is unique and indicates that the dialed number is active on the carrier network, but it currently cannot be connected.

 The why’s are vast and variable, and we’ll go over the most common in a bit.